Learning Together – Intellectually Inspired

 Moral and Spiritual Development

-Stamford School strives to develop our students’ spiritual development and explore their own spirituality as we welcome all students of all nationalities and faiths and students are given an opportunity to learn more about their faith through religious classes and worship.
+Stamford School strives to develop its students’ spirituality as we welcome students of all nationalities and faiths.
+Students are given an opportunity to learn more about their faith through religious classes and worship.

-The values of respecting others, self and environment are channeled through community outreach programmes which are organised and integrated into the school events annually.
+The values of respecting others, self and environment are channelled through community outreach programmes which are organised and integrated into the school events annually.

 School Drama & Musical Productions

-Apart from the regular lessons, every semester Interdisciplinary Projects are designed to provide students with opportunities to learn more about team work, search for relevant information, think critically, acquire new knowledge and share it with others as well as to use different strategies in dealing with problems encountered and make informed decisions during the process.
+Apart from the regular lessons, every semester students take part in Interdisciplinary Projects to learn more about team work, search for relevant information, think critically, acquire new knowledge and share it with others as well as to use different strategies in dealing with problems encountered and make informed decisions during the process.
 These projects allow students to explore their abilities and creativity.